chirag1992m/profile/public/blog_posts/thoughts-the-internet-has-changed-forever.md

 ## AIs dark-side!

-## Is AGI real or that mythical land of abundance?
+## Is <dict word="AGI">AGI</dict> real or that mythical land of abundance?

-Although, I fear AI slop.
+Although, I fear AI <dict word="slop">slop</dict>.
 I do Vibe-coading all the time, and I can see how sloppy sometimes things are.
 If software was this after made by a team of engineers, it's even more fragile.
 No actual GDP growth.
 <MIT report on actuak productivity impact of AI>

 And the bot problem, that the traffic on the internet, bots have surpassed human traffic itself.
 That means, these AI bots are constantly reading things on the internet or in many cases, most websites, applications, softwares you'll start to see will be built with the help of AI or in some cases completely automated.
 Any technology created for disemminating between AI and human generated content is random at best.
 Human eyes and knowledge and expertise might be able to help, but that is getting difficult based on how much an human+agent might have improved the structure of the video/image/text you're looking at.